SwyserCo/TheScout/.bu/prd.md

 ## Technical Considerations

 - It's best practice to separate declarations in header files (.h) from implementations in source files (.cpp)
-- Make sure you look at .github folder copilot-instructions.md and copilot-background.md files for more insights
+- Make sure you look at .github folder .md files for more insights
 - ESP32-S3 is single-threaded; avoid blocking operations.
 - Device is USB-powered; battery optimization not required.
 - Use best-in-class libraries for MQTT, WiFiManager, Preferences.